Ph.D. - Northwestern, 1998

-Professor Binder was recently elected as Chair of the Sociology of Education section of the American Sociological Association (term: August 2014-2015); is a member of the Scholars Strategy Network with San Diego organizers John Skrentny and David Fitzgerald; and will be deputy editor of the journal Sociology of Education 2013-2016, working alongside Rob Warren (editor), Hyunjoon Park (deputy editor) and Eric Grodsky (deputy editor).
+Professor Binder was elected to serve as the 2014-2015 Chair of the Sociology of Education section of the American Sociological Association; is a member of the Scholars Strategy Network with San Diego organizers John Skrentny and David Fitzgerald; and is a deputy editor of the journal Sociology of Education, working alongside Rob Warren (editor), Evan Schofer (deputy editor) and Eric Grodsky (deputy editor).

 At UC San Diego she is a founding member and organizer of an interdisciplinary workshop called The Workshop for the Study of Conservative Movements and has co-organized four UCSD Culture Conferences, resulting in a widely read special issue of The Annals of the American Academy of Political and Social Science called “Cultural Sociology and Its Diversity”

 Professor Binder also is a board member and chair of the Board Affairs Committee for The Preuss School, UC San Diego’s award-winning charter middle and high school for first generation college-goers.